 The Global Tea Initiative (GTI) for the Study of Tea Culture and Science was established in 2015 to promote evidence-based knowledge about tea, the most consumed prepared beverage in the world.
 With UC Davis’s extraordinary breadth of expertise and GTI’s holistic mission, GTI is unique in the world, and the first and only entity to promote research and teaching on tea culture and science, and from a global perspective.
 Current studies are expanding collaborations with industry partners and university researchers in the US and across the globe, and creating new knowledge about tea.

-Founder and Director Dr. Katharine Burnett will share an overview of the Global Tea Initiative.
-Manik Jayakumar, Founder of Qtrade Teas & Herbs, and Rona Tison, Executive Vice President of Corporate Relations at ITO EN, North America, Inc, will discuss their work in the tea industry and walk attendees through a tasting of their exquisite teas.
+Founder and Director Dr. Katharine Burnett shares an overview of the Global Tea Initiative.
+Manik Jayakumar, Founder of Qtrade Teas & Herbs, and Rona Tison, Executive Vice President of Corporate Relations at ITO EN, North America, Inc, discuss their work in the tea industry and walk attendees through a tasting of their exquisite teas.